autoplot/documentation/javadoc/org/das2/graph/PolarPlotRenderer.md

-# org.das2.graph.PolarPlotRendererPolarPlotRenderer is a refactoring of PitchAngleDistributionRenderer
+# org.das2.graph.PolarPlotRenderer

- which will also render rank 1 series.
+PolarPlotRenderer is a refactoring of PitchAngleDistributionRenderer which will also render rank 1 series.

-PolarPlotRenderer( org.das2.graph.DasColorBar cb )
+# PolarPlotRenderer( org.das2.graph.DasColorBar cb )

 ***